CSCfi/rems/docs/installing-upgrading.md

 Some pointers for common tasks:

-- API keys for HTTP API access can be added with the command
+- **API keys** for HTTP API access can be added with the command

         java -Drems.config=path/to/your/rems/config -jar rems.jar api-key add <key>

   See [using-the-api.md](using-the-api.md) for more info.
-- Users don't usually need to be added manually as they are automatically created when logging in.
+- **Users** don't usually need to be added manually as they are automatically created when logging in.
   If you need to add users programmatically, you can use the HTTP API `/api/users/create` as documented in OpenAPI aka Swagger.
+  The typical exception is **bot users**, you can read more about them from [bots.md](bots.md).
-- Roles can be granted with a command like
+- **Roles for access control** can be granted with a command like

         java -Drems.config=path/to/your/rems/config -jar rems.jar grant-role <role> <userid>

-  Typically you need to grant at least the `owner` role manually to someone to do administrative tasks through the UI.
+  - Typically you need to grant at least the `owner` role manually to someone to do administrative tasks through the UI.
   - More info about roles can be found in [glossary.md](glossary.md)
-- If you wish to use multiple organizations, you should create them with the owner user with the API or UI.
+- You should create one or more **organizations** with the owner user with the API or UI.
 See [organizations.md](organizations.md)
 - You can see the full list of CLI administration commands with

         java -Drems.config=path/to/your/rems/config -jar rems.jar help